 Kelly O'Neill

 Her book, Claiming Crimea: A History of Catherine the Great's Southern Empire, reconstructs the incorporation of the peoples, places, and institutions of the Crimean Khanate (a predominantly Muslim state conquered by Catherine II in 1783) into the Russian imperial system.
-The book challenges the binary terms in which imperial rule has traditionally been understood - i.e., the language of center and periphery - and reveals a more complex, more flexible spatial framework.
-Her work on Crimea has engendered a deep and abiding interest in the Black Sea world, leading her to projects on the Black Sea slave trade and the development of the Russian wine industry.
+The book challenges the binary terms in which imperial rule has traditionally been understood - i.e., the language of center and periphery - and reveals a more complex and more flexible spatial framework.
+Her work on Crimea has engendered a deep and abiding interest in the Black Sea world, leading her to projects on the slave trade, wine industry, and maritime trade.